wso2/docs-ei/en/micro-integrator/docs/setup/user_stores/setting_up_a_userstore.md

 !!! note "Before you begin"
 	[Disable the file-based user store](#disabling-the-file-based-user-store).

 If you are already using a JDBC user store (database) with another WSO2 product ([WSO2 API Manager](https://wso2.com/api-management/), [WSO2 Identity Server](https://wso2.com/identity-and-access-management/), or an instance of [WSO2 Enterprise Integrator 6.x.x](https://wso2.com/enterprise-integrator/6.6.0)), you can connect the same database to the Micro Integrator of EI 7.1.
-Alternatively, you create a new RDMS user store and connect it to the Micro Integrator.
+Alternatively, you can create a new RDBMS user store and connect it to the Micro Integrator.

-1. To set up a new RDBMS, select the link corresponding to the preferred RDBMS type and follow the instructions.
+1. To set up a new RDBMS, select the preferred RDBMS type and follow the instructions.

 	!!!
 Tip
 		If you already have an RDBMS user store set up, you can skip this step.